Bee Better Naturally is proud to offer local workshops as well as our first online course, How-To Raise Monarch Butterflies and to Grow Milkweed.

 Annuals: Best planted after the last frost.
 (For my area of Raleigh, it is April 15th.)
 Most annuals will last through last frost.

 Perennials: Best planted in the fall or spring.
-Every other day after the first week, every third day the next, and weekly after that in the absence of rain.
+When first plant, water every other day after the first week, every third day the next, and weekly after that in the absence of rain.
 Give them an inch.
 If you must plant in August, double this!

 Shrubs: Best planted in the fall.
 In the absence of an inch of rain, water deeply weekly for the first year.
 I bet you don’t do that.
 I’ve lost shrubs by forgetting this sage advice.
 If you must plant in August, double this!